Jireh Chapel, Lewes: Architecture

 Although externally clad in red brick and tiles, the chapel is completely timber-framed.
 The entrance is at the east end and is framed by a porch with columns of the Tuscan order, described by Nikolaus Pevsner as "over-broad".
 Above this, three evenly spaced sash windows, an oculus and the stone tablet sit below the gable.
 A chimney breast extends up the west wall.
 The roof is covered with slate tiles and has a small boxlike louvred projection, topped with a pyramid-style cap, in the middle.
 There are four pairs of sash windows in the north and south walls, which are faced with mathematical tiles and slates respectively.

 Inside, wood predominates: the barrel-vaulted timber roof is supported on wooden columns attached to the gallery which runs around all four sides of the interior.
 The galleries are in turn held up with five timber columns on the north and south sides.
 Wooden staircases leading to the galleries are situated in all four corners.
 An octagonal pulpit stands at the west end.
 Original pine box-pews remain in the galleries and the main body of the chapel.

 The church today

-Lewes Free Presbyterian Church is one of seven such churches established in England: there are others in Bridlington in North Yorkshire, Bristol, Liverpool, London, Oulton Broad in Suffolk and Tavistock in Devon.
-Two Sunday services and a Monday meeting take place each week.
+Since December, 2024, the chapel has been used for worship by the Strict Baptist church formed at Galeed Chapel, Brighton, in 1869.
+Two Sunday services and evening meetings on Wednesday and Friday take place each week.

 The church was designated a Grade I Listed building on 25 February 1952.

 Under the name Jireh Chapel, the church was licensed for worship in accordance with the Places of Worship Registration Act 1855 with the registration number 15521.